College advisors receive training on skills and recognize franchise accomplishments

 The two-day agenda included topics that specifically addressed the needs of the franchise owners.
 Owner-run breakout sessions and networking opportunities allowed attendees to share best practices and connect with new franchisees.

 A highlight of each annual training session has become the awarding of the 101 Scholar scholarship.
-Congratulations go to Caren Koh from Katy, TX and Madison Wutke from Springfield, MO and who each won a $1,000 merit scholarship.
+Congratulations go to Caren Koh from Katy, TX, and Madison Wutke from Springfield, MO and who each won a $1,000 merit scholarship.

-“Class 101 trainings are a priority for me.
+“Class 101 pieces of training are a priority for me.
 I appreciate the opportunity to improve my skills both as a college planner and a business owner,” says franchise owner, Mimi O’Leary-Class 101 Treasure Coast, FL.
 “I get to hear from the variety of Class 101 professional partners, and I also have the chance to connect with fellow franchise owners.
 I believe that our time spent training is valuable so that I can continue to provide the best college planning for my students.”